Sons and Lovers by D.H. Lawrence

 3. Miriam is my favorite character in the novel, and the most intricately structured, according to me.
 She is shy, introvert and deeply religious and finds first intellect and then, a love that goes beyond the realms of the world, in Paul.
 She is someone who lives for the afterlife much more than the life itself.
 Paul describes her love as, “You don’t want to love-your eternal and abnormal craving is to be loved.
 You aren’t positive, you’re negative.
 You absorb, absorb, as if you must fill yourself up with love, because you’ve got a shortage somewhere.”

 4. Clara is a feminist, and yet, she is confused in her resolve.
 She is stuck between her husband and her lover, Paul.
 Paul’s relationship with Clara is that of passion, which withers with time.
-Clara is not a main character, but you can’t ignore her either.
+Clara is not the main character, but you can’t ignore her either.

 5. The writing is impeccable; the sentences are short and poetic.
-The words weave living and breathing images and the complexity of the love is so finely articulated in these pages.
+The words weave living and breathing images and the complexity of love is so finely articulated in these pages.
 This is a book which tends to get boring in between due to repetition, but that repetition is also necessary.
 It is quite long and is intended to be read patiently.
 It took me about 8-9 days for reading it.

 Quoting an excerpt from the novel,